iiMuhammadRashed/iiMuhammadRashed/README.md

 ---

-## What I’m About
+## What I Do

-Backend-first developer based in Alexandria, Egypt.
+Backend-first software developer based in Alexandria, Egypt.

 * Co-founder at **Merncore**
 * Advanced Backend Developer Bootcamp @ **Elevate**